-Hen Eglwys Silian Old Church: exchanging knowledge, skills and experience to deliver a grassroots co
+Hen Eglwys Silian Old Church: delivering a grassroots community heritage project

 The small village of Silian is typical of many rural communities in south-west Wales in that it falls within the top 20% of Wales’ most deprived areas in terms of access to services [i].
 Indeed, its parish church – recently made redundant – is the only available public building in a village with no other amenities.
 I write as an archaeologist, long-term resident, and director of newly-formed Community Benefit Society (CBS), Menter Silian, which aims to transform the former church into a multi-purpose community hub and tourism facility.

 St Sulien’s Church from the south-west (photograph: author)

 St Sulien’s Church is central to Silian’s main settlement.
 Both probably derive their names from the personal name, Silbandus, commemorated in the fifth- to sixth-century inscription (‘Silbandus iacit’) on a carved stone (known as Silian 1) incorporated into the church’s south wall [ii].
 Churchyards in south-west Wales are frequently curvilinear, an indication of pre-Norman origin [iii].
 Concentric outer enclosures are comparatively rare [iv] and Silian’s is a particularly well-preserved example: it is one of a series of conjoined curvilinear field boundaries which may have formed part of the early medieval ecclesiastical landscape.